sc-ventures/cloudbreak-documentation/docs/security-cb-ssl.md

-## Add SSL Certificate for Cloudbreak UI
+## Add SSL certificate for Cloudbreak web UI

 By default Cloudbreak has been configured with a self-signed certificate for access via HTTPS.
 This is sufficient for many deployments such as trials, development, testing, or staging.
 However, for production deployments, a trusted certificate is preferred and can be configured in the controller.
 Follow these steps to configure the cloud controller to use your own trusted certificate.